-One of the primary concerns is to prevent any unauthorized access to electronic protected health information (EPHI) whether it is moving or at rest.
-When considering in-transit data, protections are especially critical because mobile devices are increasingly used to send health data and health information exchanges (HIEs) have become more prevalent.
+Preventing unauthorized access to Protected Health Information is of the utmost importance, whether the data is moving or at rest.
+When considering data-in-transit, protections are critical because mobile devices are increasingly used to send health data and health information exchanges (HIEs).

-In order to comply with HIPAA, you have to put policies and procedures in place that address how your employees can access and use electronic media (most notably computers and mobile devices) and workstations appropriately.
-There should also be policies and procedures in place that control how media is transferred, decommissioned, thrown out, or reused.
-All pertinent health data must be wiped prior to any reuse.
-Confirmation that no one can access or use ePHI is needed (through total destruction or the application of a powerful magnetic field via degaussing) before media/devices can be thrown out.
+Employers must put policies and procedures in place that address how their employees can access and use end-user devices, typically mobile devices, laptops, and workstations.
+Create policies and procedures that control how media is transferred, decommissioned, thrown out, or reused.
+All pertinent health data must be destroyed prior to any equipment reuse.

 Key concerns for this aspect of physical security are: